-If a Trust is established under the Will then the Trustees (who have been named in the will) become responsible for receiving the inheritance on behalf of the Trust.
-The Executor will need to distribute this portion of the Estate to the named Trustees, who are then legally responsible for managing this cash or assets on behalf of the beneficiary or on behalf of the Trust.
-The Trustees will need to carry out their role in accordance with the terms set out in the Will.
+If a Trust is established under the Will then the named Trustees become responsible for receiving the inheritance from the Estate on behalf of the Trust.
+The Executor will need to distribute this portion of the Estate to the named Trustees.
+The Trustees are then legally responsible for managing the cash or assets either on behalf of the Beneficiary or on behalf of the Trust.

-Trustees have a duty to act in accordance with the terms of the Trusts and to act fairly towards the beneficiaries, balancing each of their interests.
-There is also a statutory duty of care under the Trustee Act 2000 to “exercise such care and skill as is reasonable in the circumstances”.
+As well as their duty to act in accordance with the terms of the Trusts, the Trustees owe duties of honesty, integrity, loyalty, and good faith to the beneficiaries.
+The Trustees also have a duty to act fairly towards the beneficiaries, balancing each of their interests, along with a statutory duty of care under the Trustee Act 2000 to "exercise such care and skill as is reasonable in the circumstances."

 Choosing the Right Trustee

 Like the role of Executor, the role of Trustee is not something that should be entered into lightly.
 If Trustees need to be appointed in your Will then you should take time to carefully consider who would be the best fit for this role.
 Take into account the duties that will need to be carried out by whoever is appointed as Trustee and the responsibility that this role commands.